Alberton (SA)

 Alberton features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 58.1% of all households, including 23.2% couples with children, 23.6% couples without children, and 9.7% single parent families.
-Non-family households account for the remaining 41.9%, with lone person households at 39.4% and group households comprising 2.6%.
+Family households account for 58.1 percent of all households, including 23.2 percent couples with children, 23.6 percent couples without children, and 9.7 percent single parent families.
+Non-family households constitute the remaining 41.9 percent, with lone person households at 39.4 percent and group households comprising 2.6 percent of the total.
 The median household size is 2.1 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households